Jollyfant/EIDA_MANAGER/README.md

   - `MONGO.HOST` Host that the MongoDB is runnign on.
   - `MONGO.PORT` Port that the MongoDB is running on.

+## Setting up the EIDA Manager

+    # Call the MongoDB, MySQL Docker installation script
+    # sh setup.sh

+    # Download your nodes network prototypes (these may be modified)
+    $ sh prototypes.sh {NODE}

+    # Start the deployment
+    $ docker-compose up

+    # Get the container identifier to be used in {container}
+    # Add the default user (Administrator/password)
+    $ docker ps | grep eida-manager
+    $ docker exec -it {container} node defaultUser.js

+    # Log in to the EIDA Manager using the default password
+    # Go to the RPC tab and click "Update Network Prototypes"
+    # And go to the administrator panel and create a new administrator user.
+The default one will be deleted and you will need to re-login.
+    # You can now add multiple users

+# Manual Installation

 ## Setting up the SeisComP3 MySQL Database

 Start and connect to a MariaDB image that will create the SeisComP3 database.
 Mount the volume (-v) that will retain the container data on the host and match it to the configuration of docker-compose.
 You need to add the database schema manually: